 - There are no carry over hours to the next renewal period.
 Do not send copies of your certificates of attendance with the renewal application; however, you must provide copies of your certificates if your license is selected during the random audit.

 - Continuing education program information for licensure renewal is available by clicking on Continuing Education for License Renewal tab.

 - Please note that distance learning programs (on-line, self-study, webinar, etc.) must be offered by a Missouri board-approved training agency.
 Distance learning programs approved by NAB/NCERS or another state administrator licensing board are not approved as continuing education programs in Missouri.
 Information on board-approved continuing education programs and providers can be found under Continuing Education for Licensure Renewal tab and select Online.

 If you fail to renew by June 30th of your current renewal cycle, you cannot practice as a licensed administrator after that date.

 You can renew the license providing it is done within 12 months of the expiration date.
 If your renewal application is postmarked after June 30th of the current renewal cycle, the application must include:

 - $25 late penalty fee in addition to the $100 renewal fee, and;

 Once the renewal application has been received and processed, a new license will be issued.
-If you do not receive your new license or if you have any questions or concerns regarding the process, please contact our office by email at firstname.lastname@example.org.
+Please contact our office by email at email@example.com with questions and concerns.